stacken/w3/stacken/pages/forum.en.md

 This room is mirrored with the matrix room #stacken:stacken.kth.se.

 # IRC
-Stacken have a [#stackenkth](/club/irc/) at Freenode.
+Stacken have a [#stackenkth](/club/irc/) at Libera.chat.
 The channel is to well used but it's a easy way to say *hi*.
 We mosly use this room for specific events.

 This room is mirrored with the matrix room #stacken:stacken.kth.se.